philhagen/simple-login-log/readme.txt

 == Installation ==

 1. Install and activate like any other basic plugin.
-2. If you wish to set log trancation or opt-in to record failed login attempts, go to Settings => General.
+2. If you wish to set log truncation or opt-in to record failed login attempts, go to Settings => General.
 Scroll down to Simple Login Log.
 3. To view login log, go to Users => Login Log.
 You can export the log to CSV file form the same page.

 Screen Options are available at the top of the Login Log page.
 Click on the *Secreen Options* tab to expand the options section.
 You'll be able to change the number of results per page as well as hide/display table columns.